Sarah J. Banola

 After law school, Ms. Banola served as a law clerk to the Honorable Louisa S. Porter, Magistrate Judge for the Southern District of California, and as a law clerk to the Honorable James J. Petrella, Presiding Judge of the Appellate Division for the Superior Court of New Jersey.
 Prior to joining Cooper in May 2007, Ms. Banola was a commercial litigation associate at Simpson Thacher & Bartlett LLP's Palo Alto office.

 Ms. Banola is a member of the State Bar of California, the Bar Association of San Francisco, and the Association of Professional Responsibility Lawyers.
 She serves as Vice Chair of the Bar Association of San Francisco's Legal Ethics Committee and volunteers with the Bar Association of San Francisco's Consumer Debt Defense and Education Clinic.
 She served as a co-chair for the Queen's Bench Amicus Briefs Committee in 2008.
-She is admitted to practice before the United States District Court for the Northern District of California and before the Ninth Circuit Court of Appeals.
+She is admitted to practice before the United States District Courts for the Northern and Eastern Districts of California and before the Ninth Circuit Court of Appeals.

 PUBLICATIONS AND PRESENTATIONS

-- Contributing Editor, Wiseman and Church Reese, California Practice Guide: California Claims and Defenses (The Rutter Group, a division of West, a Thomson Reuters business, 2012) Ch.
+- Contributing Editor, Wiseman and Church Reese, California Practice Guide: California Claims and Defenses (The Rutter Group, a division of West, a Thomson Reuters business, 2012-present) Ch.
 6.B, Legal Malpractice